 Disclaimer: The following is for educational purposes only.
 We are not advocating a change in dietary, health or exercise protocols.
 Please seek the advice or council of your nutritionally educated health care practitioner prior to engaging in any dietary or exercise changes.

-This diet is followed by many of the people bordering the Mediterranean Sea from such countries as Italy, Greece and Spain.
-France, whilst it does border the same sea has for the most part decided to stay with their own national cuisine.
+This diet is followed by many of the people bordering the Mediterranean Sea from such countries as Italy, Greece, and Spain.
+Despite its proximity to the same sea, France has opted to stick to its traditional cuisine.

 That is not to say that there aren’t many French who do follow the diet, it’s just noting that the vast majority of France has stayed with the traditional French culinary arts.

-The diet consists mainly of plant-based foods such as grains, beans, vegetables and some local fruits along with fresh fish and seafoods from the sea, with meat and dairy being mostly used infrequently as treats or for special occasions like family gatherings.
+The diet consists mainly of plant-based foods such as grains, beans, vegetables, and some local fruits, along with fresh fish and seafood from the sea, with meat and dairy being mostly used infrequently as treats or for special occasions like family gatherings.

 The chief source of extra fat in the diet is olive oil.
-The jury is still out on whether or not olive oil is actually heart healthy.
+The jury is still out on whether or not olive oil is heart-healthy.

-Here we would have to insert that, edible oils such as olive oil are not found in nature.
-You can’t just walk up to an olive tree and find an oil spigot growing out the side for you to put your mouth under and drink from.
+Here we would have to insert that edible oils such as olive oil are not found in nature.
+You can’t just walk up to an olive tree and find an oil spigot growing out of the side for you to put your mouth under and drink from.

-We will, in virtually all cases concede to the side of nature.
-If you can’t find it readily available in nature, you must not supposed to eat it.
-At least on a regular basis.
+We will in virtually all cases, concede to the side of nature.
+If you can’t find it readily available in nature, you must not be able to eat it.
+At least regularly.

 That might be the argument for honey.
-Natural, hard to find, you paid a price for getting to it (bee stings) and when you and your tribe ate it everyone fell into a diabetic coma and had a hard time remembering their own names for a day or two.
+Natural, hard to find, you paid a price for getting to it (bee stings), and when you and your tribe ate it, everyone fell into a diabetic coma and had a hard time remembering their names for a day or two.

 However, you may have only done this 3 or 4 times per year, with each person eating maybe 10 teaspoons worth in that one sitting, depending on the size of your tribe and the amount of honey you could get.

-Today, the average American consumes about 22 teaspoons of sugar each and every day.
+Today, the average American consumes about 22 teaspoons of sugar every day.

-That’s not raw honey which actually has a few health benefits, that’s pure sugars in the forms of corn syrup, corn syrup solids, sucrose, dextrose and others that spike blood sugar like mad.
+That’s not raw honey, which has a few health benefits; that’s pure sugar in the forms of corn syrup, corn syrup solids, sucrose, dextrose, and others that spike blood sugar like mad.

 The same thing with oils.

 Eat 10 olives right off the tree, not pickled.
-Fine, heck eat 20, no worries.
-The oil is bound in the fiber and will take hours to slowly release into your blood stream.
+Okay, eat 20, no problem.
+The oil is bound up in the fiber and will take hours to slowly release into your bloodstream.